 Across the street it is Coffee time!
 We not only have a chance to enjoy espresso shots but we also meet Angel in 'The Palms Grill Cafe' - a great little place with faithfully restored small tables and vinyl-covered chairs that has been serving Route 66 travelers since the 1934!

 We continue our way to the rare still drivable brick-paved 2 lane roads from 1931!
+Listed on the National Register of Historic Places, this beautiful 1.4 mile long piece of restored hand-laid brick road is a segment of 66, placed over a concrete roadbed.
 Located just off this section Rick is waiting for us with antiques, collectibles and great selection of Route 66 souvenirs.

 When the original route 66 concrete was laid around Virden IL in 1926 a turkey came out of the wild, did a little walking on the fresh surface and made his marks for the next millennium.
 Now there is a sign we stop at and take a picture – how FUN it is (also a smoke break)!